Section 29-11 District RMH, residential manufactured home park district.

 area required for such storage shall be one parking space for each ten (10) manufactured homes.

-may be provided on the manufactured home space or lot or
+facilities for tenants may be provided on the manufactured home space or lot or

 in compounds placed near the manufactured home spaces or lots.
 Storage facilities shall be